tfry-git/ergometrino/README.md

-# ergorino
+# ergometrino
-Simple arduino-based ergometer monitor with differential feedback
+Simple Arduino-based ergometer display with differential feedback

 # Problem statement
 Cardio-workout is boring, particularly when practicing indoors.
 Several existing projects try to alleviate this by doing cool stuff such as